 The Abomination of Heinz Carbonara

 Heinz Carbonara was released in August 2024 to considerable fanfare.
-The launch quickly gained support from Gen Z influencers who loved the fact that they could enjoy a fashionable dish while skipping the expense and effort of rustling up their own version at home.
+The launch quickly gained support from Gen Z influencers who loved that they could enjoy a fashionable dish while skipping the expense and effort of rustling up their version at home.

 Heinz Carbonara: innovation or gimmick?

-It's not the first time that Heinz has ruffled the feathers of foodies.
-In fact, they have considerable form when it comes to launching divisive products such as their Jalfrezi Beans, Curried Passata, and possibly the worst food product ever invented, Mayochup.
+It's not the first time Heinz has ruffled the feathers of foodies.
+They have considerable form when launching divisive products such as their Jalfrezi Beans, Curried Passata, and possibly the worst food product ever invented, Mayochup.

 Whether the Kraft Heinz board of directors genuinely think they are launching innovative, quality products into the market or whether they simply know the more radical the launch, the more publicity and sales will follow is anyone's guess.
 What are they even gunning for anyway?
 An authentic product?
 A pastiche?
 A joke?

-What we do know is that Heinz's attempt at carbonara is literally nothing like the real thing.
-We don't want to jump on the "ultra-processed foods are evil" bandwagon, but comparing the ingredients in classic carbonara to Heinz's offering really should make you wince.
+We know that Heinz's attempt at carbonara is nothing like the real thing.
+We don't want to jump on the "ultra-processed foods are evil" bandwagon, but comparing the ingredients in classic carbonara to Heinz's offering should make you wince.

 Authentic carbonara ingredients